 To treat TMD triggered by bruxism (teeth grinding), we may recommend wearing a mouth guard or splint at night.
 For patients who suffer from malocclusion (a misaligned bite), we may recommend Invisalign or another service to pull your teeth into place and relieve your TMD.
 Also, a warm compress and/or over-the-counter pain relievers will usually help relieve immediate pain and help loosen a locked jaw.

-When you visit us at Pope Dental in Walnut Creek, CA for TMD treatment, Dr. Pope will examine your teeth, your bite and your jaw.
+When you visit us at Pope Dental in Walnut Creek, CA for TMD treatment, our dentists will examine your teeth, your bite and your jaw.
 He will then provide you with a professional diagnosis and recommendations for treatment to help you recover and get back to your normal life without pain.